 Get to the top of Google with these 5 SEO Content Writing Tips

-Front page rankings within the search engines is one of the most sort after goals for webmasters and today I am going to take a look at our top 5 SEO content writing tips to achieve this goal.
+Front page rankings within the search engines are one of the most sort after goals for webmasters and today I am going to take a look at our top 5 SEO content writing tips to achieve this goal.

-In addition, I will discuss the key reasons why it is important to think in terms of search engines when writing new content and how you can lay a rock solid foundation for all future material you and your team write.
+Also, I will discuss the key reasons why it is important to think in terms of search engines when writing new content and how you can lay a rock solid foundation for all future material you and your team write.